Lombiq/GitHub-Actions/Docs/Workflows/Productivity/CreateJiraIssuesForCommunityActivities.md

 ## Prerequisites

 1. Create up a separate user account in Jira for each such use case (unless you want to open up API access too much).
-We recommend having at least one bot account that's only used for such automation tasks.
-This account should have the necessary permissions to create issues in the target project(s).
+We recommend creating at least one bot account dedicated to automation tasks.
+Ensure this account has the specific permissions required to create issues in the target Jira project(s).
 2. Create a [Jira API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) under the user.
 Note that such tokens have the same access as the user account they were created for, and their scope can't be restricted ([nor can there be single-use Jira guest users](https://jira.atlassian.com/browse/JRACLOUD-74242)).
 3. Set up organization or repository secrets for the `JIRA_*` parameters.
-You may use secret names without the `DEFAULT_*` prefix, but that's our recommendation for organization-level secrets, so you have defaults but can override them on a per-repository basis.
-For repository secrets, names without this prefix is recommended.
+Use the `DEFAULT_*` prefix for organization-level secrets to establish defaults that can be overridden on a per-repository basis.
+For repository-specific secrets, omit this prefix.
     - `DEFAULT_JIRA_BASE_URL`: The URL of your Jira (Atlassian) instance, following the `https://<yourdomain>.atlassian.net` pattern (e.g. `https://lombiq.atlassian.net`).
 It must NOT end with a slash.
     - `DEFAULT_JIRA_USER_EMAIL`: The e-mail address of the user account.
     - `DEFAULT_JIRA_API_TOKEN`: The API token of the user account.